Umar-Farooq-5757/ReactPic/README.md

 > **IMPORTANT:** I have done vibe coding in a major part of this webapp.
-You know that AI cannot create fully working apps/websites, but you should know how to use AI to combine small code snippets into a large webapp.
+You know that AI cannot create fully working apps/websites, but we should know how to use AI to combine small code snippets into a large webapp.
 That's why I have used AI to speed up the development.
 Keep learning and keep supporting.

 # React + Vite